kitkat63/BOP-BW-Compatability/README.md

 - Per-biome placement for BOP overworld biomes.
 - Bugs allowed in mystical biomes, but other fauna blocked there.
-- Savannah specialists only in explicit savannah biomes.
-- Monkeys/apes primarily in rainforest and tropics biomes.
-- Snow leopard is very rare and restricted to tundra/mountain-like BOP biomes.
 - Wildlife rarity roughly mirrors real-world rarity (lower weights for rare species).

 ## How it works